-Each craving usually lasts a short time, but may be strong.
+Each craving usually lasts a short time but may be strong.
 Over time, cravings will happen less often.
 You may get the odd craving long after other feelings of withdrawal have gone.
 These cravings are triggered by being in situations where you used to smoke.

-Within a few months of stopping, most people tend to feel less stressed than when they were smoking.
+After feelings of withdrawal are over, many people feel more positive and less stressed, anxious and depressed than when they were smoking.